 - The work social: There is a big benefit in teams getting to know each other outside of the immediate workplace, however many work social events put introverts at a disadvantage unless they’re well planned.

-- The office layout: Introverts find it harder to concentrate in noisy environments (click here for more detail about this).
+- The office layout: Research shows introverts find it harder to concentrate in noisy environments (click here for more detail about this).
 Offices where people are more likely to chat together or interrupt each other may suit those who are energised by social interaction, but cause issues for introverts.
 What can be done, if you can’t change the office building?
 Sounds panels help, plants absorb some sound, quiet rooms, or even home working for some tasks all help.

 Don’t make obvious gestures and suggest you’re managing some people differently.
 There are small changes that will help, without being obvious.